crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

 • Packet analyzers (sniffers): tcpdump and Wireshark.

-Nmap, OpenVAS, and tcpdump are covered in the section [Penetration testing technologies](../penetration-testing-technologies/).
-Wireshark is covered in the section [Defensive cybersecurity technologies](../defensive-cybersecurity-technologies/).
+Nmap and OpenVAS are covered in the section [Penetration testing technologies](../penetration-testing-technologies/). tcpdump and Wireshark are covered in the section [Defensive cybersecurity technologies](../defensive-cybersecurity-technologies/).

 #### Network Scanners